What is Sleep Apnea

-While there are HEAPS of things that can cause issues with people’s sleep, one of the most common is called Sleep Apnoea.
-So, today we wanted to do quick overview of what it is, why we care, and how we treat it.
+While there are HEAPS of things that can cause issues with people’s sleep, one of the most common is called Sleep Apnea.

-There are different types of apnoea, but the most common by far is Obstructive Sleep Apnoea or OSA.
+There are different types of apnea, but the most common is Obstructive Sleep Apnea or OSA.
 OSA is a relaxing or closure of the upper airway, which restricts or stops air from entering the lungs.

-These events need to last for a minimum of 10 seconds for us to be able to count them, but I’ve seen them last over 2 minutes in some people.
-That’s breathing out and then not breathing in again, for sometimes over 2 minutes!
+These pauses in breathing need to last for a minimum of 10 seconds to be included in the criteria for being diagnosed with OSA.
+Some pauses can last over 2 minutes in some people.
+That’s breathing out and then not breathing in again, for over 2 minutes!
 You might be thinking: “I can hold my breath for that long” - but remember that in these events the person doesn’t get to fill their lungs first.